mkatras11/Text-Normalization/README.md

 Access the application via the following link: [http://localhost:8501/](http://localhost:8501/)

 You can choose the model of your preference from the menu and input the text you want to normalize.
+The LLM model can also take multiple inputs separated with a new line.

 ### Running Locally
 Firstly, you need to download the model by running the following command: